 PhD in Oral Biology, Program in Biomedical Sciences

-Applicants interested in the PhD program in Oral Biology for fall of 2015 must apply to the Program in Biomedical Sciences (PiBS).
+Applicants interested in the PhD program in Oral Biology must apply to the Program in Biomedical Sciences (PiBS).

 A PhD in Oral Biology, Program in Biomedical Sciences is offered by the Department of Molecular & Cell Biology at Boston University’s Henry M. Goldman School of Dental Medicine.
 The PhD program in Oral Biology recruits students with backgrounds in the life and basic sciences who are interested in additional advanced training in dental and medical sciences.

 The aim of this program is to educate students in modern scientific approaches to oral biology and oral disease.
 The PhD program is designed for the student whose primary goal is to pursue a career in oral biology research.
 The oral cavity is unique regarding its microbiology, connective tissue structures, and host responses.
 Moreover, oral diseases present unsolved scientific challenges and novel biological phenomena.
 The importance of understanding the oral biology of diseases whose incidence and severity increase with age is clearly understood within the context of current demographic trends.

 Among the research topics explored in Oral Biology are:

 - Structure, function, biosynthesis, and genetics of salivary proteins

 - Post-translational modifications, with particular emphasis on phosphorylation of salivary proteins

 - Protein-mineral interactions and their role in the function of hard tissues